 It’s possible for your internet speed to generate quite good speed-test results, yet you’re still not able to load any website.
 There could be multiple reasons why that would be the case.

 In fact, the cause of the slow connection could be the speed cap of your Internet Service Provider (ISP) or no antivirus software, or an outdated version (malware can slow down your PC and internet a lot!
 For more information about the best antivirus software, check out my post on the subject).

 Finally, an issue with the Domain Name Server (DNS) of your provider could also be a reason for a slow internet connection.

 Obviously, making other adjustments to improve your internet speed is not going to work if your internet connection is very slow to begin with.
 Thus, if you experience overall slow internet speed, it might be time to contact your ISP and consider upgrading your subscription.

 However, if you’re paying for a subscription that should allow you to load websites and videos at a normal speed, and yet your connection is still slow, I do recommend that you follow this step-by-step guide before going to your internet provider to discuss this issue.

 As I mentioned earlier, another reason for slow speed could be malware on your computer.
-If you don’t currently have antivirus software or only have an outdated version, visit my blog post to deal with that issue.
+If you don’t currently have antivirus software or only have an outdated version, visit my post to deal with that issue.

 So, if your internet subscription is not the reason for your slow connection, and you’ve already set up sufficient malware protection, you’ve come to the right place to find the solution to this problem.